devunderslash/aws-terraform-jenkins/README.md

 # Migrating Jenkins to EC2 with Terraform

-The contents of the following repo contain the steps outlined in this article.
+The contents of the following repo contain the steps outlined in [this article] (https://devunderslash.medium.com/migrating-jenkins-on-aws-using-terraform-2917590505f1).
 You will find the files for provisioning Jenkins on AWS via Terraform

 You also have a basic Docker file if you want to test your Jenkins configuartion locally - `docker-compose up`